CompuTec/computec-docs/docs/appengine/plugins-user-guide/batch-traceability/overview.md

 ## Overview

-On this screen you can find some tiles that bring you analytical information.
+On this screen, you can find some tiles that bring you analytical information.
 The Selected Batch is a start point for analysis.
 Prepared information is related to the Batch and products (Batches) affected by the Batch.
 That means, information is prepared for all nodes on the right from selected node in the trace graph.

 ![Batch Traceability 360 Overview](./media/overview/new-overview.jpg)